EURINR is expected to sideways today: Angel Broking

-According to Angel Broking,EURUSD depreciated by 0.43 percent yesterday while EURINR appreciate d by 0.09 percent during the same time frame.
+According to Angel Broking,EURUSD depreciated by 0.
+68 percent yesterday while EURINR appreciated by 0.76 percent during the same time frame.

 Angel Broking's currency report on EURINR

-EURUSD depreciated by 0.43 percent yesterday while EURINR appreciate d by 0.09 percent during the same time frame.
+EURUSD depreciated by 0.
+68 percent yesterday while EURINR appreciated by 0.76 percent during the same time frame.
 The Italian government decided to set a 2.4% budget deficit, defying European demands.
-EU commission would ask Italy to revise their budget on Wednesday.
-Meanwhile, the Italian prime minister n his speech hinted that Italy has no plans to leave the EU and they would revise their budget.
+EU commission denied the Italian budget and asked to send a revised one by 3 weeks.
+But the Italian government feels there is no need to cut any estimates increasing further tensions between two parties.
+Manufacturing PMI from Euro zone came in at 52.1 against market expectations of 53 for Sep’18.

 OUTLOOK